The missing link in the birth of the Japanese sword? What is the "Warabito" wielded by the Emishi? [Part 1]

 Although the length varies, most swords are around 50cm long, and the early models are almost straight, roughly the same size as a samurai's wakizashi

-The handle is made of the same material as the blade, a style known as "Tomogane-zukuri ."
-Regardless of its length, the handle is short and designed to be held in one hand, and it is thought that the handle was directly wrapped around the blade to form a grip.
+The handle is made from the same material as the blade, a style"tomogane-zukuri" (single-piece construction).
+Regardless of the sword's length, the handle is short, likely intended to be held with one hand, and it is believed that the handle was directly wrapped to form the grip.

 Another distinctive feature is that the handle is angled towards the blade, and it is often eye-catching that it forms a "U" shape from the base of the tsuba